strimzi/proposals/015-kafka-topic-encryption.md

 # Proxy-Based Kafka Per-Topic Encryption

 The goal of this proposal is to provide topic-level encryption-at-rest for Kafka such that distinct encryption keys can be used for different topics.
 A core library is proposed which is deployed into a proxy.
 Proxies can flexibly be deployed in a variety of topologies and require no changes to Kafka clients and brokers.
 All encryption/decryption takes place at the proxy.
-An unencrypted topic's messages pass through the proxy without being changed and without paying any performance penalty.
+An unencrypted topic's messages pass through the proxy with only the minimal overhead associated with proxying and message inspection.

 This proposal is based on a complete, working implementation.